yramocan/sample_app/README.md

-# Ruby on Rails Tutorial: sample application
+# Ruby on Rails Tutorial: Twitta

-This is a Twitter-esque application for the
-[*Ruby on Rails Framework.*](http://rubyonrails.org/)
+This is a Twitter-esque application based on the [*Ruby on Rails Framework.*](http://rubyonrails.org/)